About Our SchoolOur History

 Pioneer Regional School Corporation continues to serve the students of northwest Cass and northeast White County.
 The corporation employs approximately 130 certified and classified staff members.
-The superintendent of Pioneer Regional School Corporation is Dr. David Bess.
+The superintendent of Pioneer Regional School Corporation is Mr. Charles Grable.

-The current Board of Trustees, whose primary function is to set policy and make decisions that are necessary to guarantee a quality program of instruction for the youth of our corporation, particularly in the areas of finance and personnel, is comprised of the following members: Michael Englert, President: Dennis Herd, Vice-President: Lisa Kesling, Secretary: and Members: Brad Swartzell and Sam Cosgray.
+The current Board of Trustees, whose primary function is to set policy and make decisions that are necessary to guarantee a quality program of instruction for the youth of our corporation, particularly in the areas of finance and personnel, is comprised of the following members: Lisa Kesling, President: Steve Felker, Vice-President: Brad Swartzell, Secretary: and Members: Dennis Herd and Mike Englert.
 Our Board believes that the schools should recognize the potential of each student by offering both instruction and experience in a safe and caring environment.
 With that in mind, the Board and the Corporation is committed to continually updating our facilities, making advancements in technology, and maintaining a safe environment for all students and staff.